Austro-Italian ironclad arms race: The Imperial Austrian Navy responds

 Ferdinand Max ordered the ships and their engines in December 1860 from domestic shipyards.
 This work was done before any formal approval for the project could be granted by Franz Joseph I, but in February 1861 the Emperor allowed the construction to proceed.
 Ten days later, the Emperor also privatized the Navale Adriatico shipyard, in order to increase private sector interest in Austria's emerging ironclad program.

 Securing the armor contracts for the ships would be more difficult.
-Ferdinand Max had placed an order for the armor with domestic ironworks, but the sheer quantity of iron required for the ships, and the timescale involved with the construction project, was beyond the industry's capacity.
-As a result, the Archduke was forced to look to France for the iron plating his new warships would require.
+Ferdinand Max had placed an order for the armor with domestic ironworks, but the sheer quantity of iron required and the timescale was beyond the industry's capacity.
+As a result, the Archduke was forced to look to France for the iron plating for his new warships.
 His overtures to French firms had to be kept secret however due to a ban on armor exports issued by French Emperor Napoleon III, who wished to preserve French resources for France's own ironclad projects.
 The money to pay for the French-built armor which would be used on the Drache-class ships were therefore supplied via Austrian agents operating out of Geneva.
-After being sent to Marseilles for shipping, the armor was placed aboard merchant ships flying the flags of neither France or Austria.
+After being sent to Marseille for shipping, the armor was placed aboard merchant ships flying the flags of neither France or Austria.
 The entire operation was kept so secret that not even the captains of the ships carrying the plates knew where they would be delivering their cargo until just before they set sail.
-Despite the level of secrecy employed, French officials discovered the operation shortly before the first vessel, the Mecklenburg merchant ship Grossfürstin Katharina, was to set sail from Marseilles.
+Despite the level of secrecy employed, French officials discovered the operation shortly before the first vessel, the Mecklenburg merchant ship Grossfürstin Katharina, was to set sail from Marseille.
 They seized the ship and confiscated its cargo, initially believing the vessel was smuggling arms to Garibaldi's forces in Italy.
-After the Austrian government used diplomatic backchannels to negotiate with French authorities, the cargo was released and the ships were allowed to leave Marseilles without any further incidents.
+After the Austrian government used diplomatic backchannels to negotiate with French authorities, the cargo was released and the ships were allowed to leave Marseille without any further incidents.

 When the first Drache-class ironclad, Salamander, was commissioned into the Imperial Austrian Navy in May 1862, she was the most expensive warship ever constructed for the Imperial Austrian Navy.
 She and her sister ship Drache cost 2,300,000 Florins each, a staggering amount of money at the time, and over six times the cost of previous Austrian warships.
 Despite the expensive nature of the ships involved, and before either the Austrians or Italians had commissioned a single ship into their respective navies, plans were already being made in both countries to develop more ironclad warships, each to counter the naval strength of the other.